Nemat-Allah-Aloush/Real-Python/README.md

 5. Problem 05: Count Vowels in a file, given a filename.

 * Level 2
-1. (Sorting using Lambda)[https://github.com/Nemat-Allah-Aloush/Real-Python/blob/master/Problems/Level-2/Sorting%20with%20lambda.ipynb]: The problem is to sort the words of a sentence alphabetically, according to the last letter of each word, using `lambda`
+1. [Sorting using Lambda](https://github.com/Nemat-Allah-Aloush/Real-Python/blob/master/Problems/Level-2/Sorting%20with%20lambda.ipynb): The problem is to sort the words of a sentence alphabetically, according to the last letter of each word, using `lambda`.

 ## [Basic Revesion](https://github.com/Nemat-Allah-Aloush/Real-Python/blob/master/Basic_Revesion.ipynb)
 Basics of Dictionary, list, tuple, set and string.